-Bambara people are one of the most studied ethnic groups in West Africa.
-We find them in Mali.
-They declare themselves of origin Mandé.
-Traditionally, they are divided into villages under the authority of a family whose chief, fama, enjoys considerable powers.
+African Bambara art is one of the most studied in West Africa.
+The Bamana are settled in Mali.
+Traditionally, they are divided into villages placed under the authority of a family whose chief, fama, enjoys considerable powers.
 Their culture is essentially centered around agrarian rites and initiation societies.